OJ999/holbertonschool-Portfolio_Foundations/README.md

 <----------------------------------------------------------------------------------------------------------------------------->

 6. Infrastructure
- In a section called “Infrastructure”:
--Describe your process for branching and merging in your team’s repository (e.g. GitHub flow, Picking the right branch-merge strategy)
--Describe your strategy for deployment
--Describe how you will populate your app with data -Describe what tools, automation or process you will use for testing
-Answer:

 • Branching and Merging:
 Our team will follow the GitHub flow branching model for version control.
 In this model, we will have a main branch, typically